Information

 Backup to Storage Provider: The created backup is handed over to the application of the Storage Provider (e.g. DropBox, OneDrive, Synology).
 Use their tools to access the files.

-The Backups you created locally on your device and saved locally to your device are stored in the documents-folder of Expense Tool.
-Using iTunes - FileSharing you can transfer those files to your computer and archive them.
+The Backups you created locally on your device are stored in the documents-folder of Expense Tool.
+There are several ways to transfer those files to your computer and archive them:

-5. You'll see the created backups in the list of documents (on the right).
+- You'll see the created backups on the right.

 How do I copy a backup from the computer to the app?